dseguy/changedBehavior/behavior/NullAsArray.rst

 ______
 .. code-block:: output

-   PHP Warning:  Trying to access array offset on null in /codes/nullAsArray.php on line 3
+   PHP Warning:  Trying to access array offset on null

-   Warning: Trying to access array offset on null in /codes/nullAsArray.php on line 3 NULL
+   Warning: Trying to access array offset on null
+   NULL